 There are many other reasons to homeschool, and some of my other reasons are faith-based.

 I love that I have lots of time for big, juicy conversations about many subjects, including faith in the context of everyday life.

 I love that my kids will have strong relationships with their siblings and know how to interact well with kids younger and older than themselves.

 I love that I have time to give my kids a Christian worldview without stressing about when I’m going to fit that around school hours.

 Finally, I’m not gonna lie – I love that my kids are not exposed to a lot of the crap that is in schools today.

-Kids are using curse words and sexual terms in kindergarten, ok?
+Kids are using curse words and adult terms (you know the kind) in kindergarten, ok?
 I so do NOT want to go there in kindergarten.
 Give me a few more years.